Leonardo-Schroeder/Leonardo-Schroeder/README.md

 ### About me:

-- I am currently in my 3rd semester of my undergraduate degree at UNICAMP 🥇
+- I am currently in my 3rd semester of my undergraduate degree at [UNICAMP](https://www.topuniversities.com/universities/universidade-estadual-de-campinas-unicamp)🥇

 - This GitHub represents my temporary portfolio of projects that seek to showcase my professional development. 🚀